ekamperi/ekamperi.github.io/_posts/2021-01-29-why-normal-distribution-is-ubiquitous.md

 [Image taken from here](https://www.impactlab.com/2011/10/16/top-10-photos-of-the-week-200/)

+## As simple as it can get
+### The case of rolling dice
-Let's look at a couple of examples.

-Suppose we throw a fair dice.
-Every number has an equal probability of showing up, i.e., $$p=1/6$$.
+Let's look at a couple of examples, starting with the case of throwing a fair die.
+Every number on each marked side has an equal probability of showing up, i.e., $$p=1/6$$.
 For instance, let us assume the following sequence of 30 occurences:

 {% highlight mathematica %}
 {% raw %}